shuyilinn/NN4Sys_Benchmark/README.md

 python gen_upper.py --model {"pensieve", "decima", "lindex", "cardinality", "bloom_filter", "aurora", "all"}
 cd ..
 ```
-Here is the model and its name in parameters.
+Here is the model and its name in the parameters.
 <a name="model-and-name-table"></a>
 |Model|Used Name in Parameter|
 |----|---|